besworks/devvit-webview-template/README.md

 ## Sugar Free

 - All TypeScript has been stripped out (except **src/devvit/main.ts** which is a hardcoded path).
-- API Router example logic simplified.
+- API Router logic simplified.
 Just a single example route returning username & avatar.
 - UI trimmed down.
 No real moving parts.
 Only minimal HTML/JS/CSS boilerplate.
 - Lean, clean, and to-the-point.
 Start porting or prototyping quickly.
 No warranty.